top of page

 For a Chronological Bibliography of Early Modern European Colour Printing see:

-- Part I: Publications up to and including the Year 2000 (PDF, 660KB, update of 24 February 2024)
+- Part I: Publications up to and including the Year 2000 (PDF, 787KB, update of 14 December 2025)

-- Part II: Publications from the Year 2001 onward (PDF, 239KB, update of 24 February 2024)
+- Part II: Publications from the Year 2001 onward (PDF, 281KB, update of 14 December 2025)

 Part I includes an introduction to the theme of the bibliography, and has Name, Title and URL indices on both parts at the end.